 Adjust the microphone input level

-While you record, the In level slider on the left shows the input level from the microphone.
+The In level slider on the left shows the input level from the microphone or input source.
+If your iPhone or input source supports input level control, the slider is active and you can drag it up or down to adjust the input level.
 If the level turns red, drag the slider down (or record the part again more softly) to prevent distortion.

 Drag the In level slider up or down to set the input level.

 If the input device supports left and right channels, tap Channel button under the In level slider, tap Input 1 or Input 2 to select the input channel, or tap Stereo to record in stereo.

 Set the input level automatically

 When an external microphone or other audio device (such as a headset or an audio interface) is connected to your iPhone, the input level can be set automatically.

 Tap the Input Settings button , then tap the Automatic switch.

 You can use a noise gate to reduce low-level input noise when you record.
 A noise gate cuts off the sound when it falls below a certain minimum level.